mikkohei13/Lastuja/gps-havistin/readme.md

 ## Questions

-How to use middleware in all defined routes, but nowhere else? router-level middleware will be used with nonexistent endpoints (e.g. /uploads/foobar)
+- How to use middleware in all defined routes, but nowhere else?
+Router-level middleware will be used with nonexistent endpoints (e.g. /uploads/foobar)
+- How to organize an app, which has two parts: one called by cronjob, other being an express app serving web pages (or an API).
+Both use the same database, and potentially same database abstraction module.
+- How to organize code into middleware vs. reusable modules?
+- How generic should modules be, in a) short term, when making a simple system (which will probably grow more complicated over time) vs. long term?
+E.g. handling errors.

 ## Expectations